 If your insurance company requires a written request from your doctor to keep you on the same medication because of formulary tier changes, we’ll coordinate this process with your doctor and keep you informed the whole way.

-Read more about prior authorizations and how we can help here
+Read more about prior authorizations here.

 Is there good news?